andrenq/java_apps/README.md

  9. `OrderDAO` creates the data access object to the class Order

 ### Usage
-The app expects the database connection variables (PGHOST=host adress , PGUSER=username, PGPASSWORD=yourpassword) to be passed as enviromental variables or as arguments on the previous order.
+The app expects the database connection variables (PGHOST=host address, PGUSER=username, PGPASSWORD=yourpassword) to be passed as environmental variables or as arguments on the previous order.
 E.g.,`/jdbc/java JDBCExecutor localhost postgres 1234`

 You will be able to call all methods on CustomerDAO and OrderDAO from `JDBCExecutor` , using the main method.
-You will notece that the main method already contain a few examples.
+You will notice that it already contains a few examples.

  <a name="twitter"></a>
  # Twitter
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzI4OTUyMiwtMzkwOTU5MTI3LC03ND
+eyJoaXN0b3J5IjpbLTEzNzUzNTI1NDUsLTM5MDk1OTEyNywtNz
-U2ODY3MDgsMTQ0NTgyMTY0NywtMTUxMjg5OTM4NiwxMTA5MTE1
+Q1Njg2NzA4LDE0NDU4MjE2NDcsLTE1MTI4OTkzODYsMTEwOTEx
-MTE0LC03MDQyMzI0OTcsLTE2NDcyNzc1OTIsLTEyOTI5MTYyMT
+NTExNCwtNzA0MjMyNDk3LC0xNjQ3Mjc3NTkyLC0xMjkyOTE2Mj
-IsODczMTExMDAzLC0xNDI5NTI1NDE2LC0yMDgxMzQ0NDAwLC00
+EyLDg3MzExMTAwMywtMTQyOTUyNTQxNiwtMjA4MTM0NDQwMCwt
-Njc1Njk5ODksMTg2NzE0MTcyNywtMTY5ODgwMTI1NywyMDQxND
+NDY3NTY5OTg5LDE4NjcxNDE3MjcsLTE2OTg4MDEyNTcsMjA0MT
-QyOTY1XX0=
+Q0Mjk2NV19
 -->